zimm0140/AI-Playground/MIGRATION.md

 Our CI now uses a hybrid approach with:
 - Tests on multiple Python versions (3.10, 3.11, 3.13)
-- Both traditional (pip) and modern (Rye) installation methods
+- Testing with multiple installation methods (uv, Rye, and pip)
-- Comprehensive linting and type checking
+- Comprehensive linting and type checking using uv for improved performance

 ## Common Issues and Solutions